Skip to main content

 ConceptIn Simple TermsWhy It Works

-EntriesLook for the price to "pull back" or retrace to a key area (like a Fair Value Gap or Order Block) after the market direction has clearly changed (a Change of Character).
-Be patient and let the market come to you.This prevents you from chasing the move and entering at a bad price.
-You're waiting for a confirmation of momentum within the new trend.
+EntriesLook for price to retrace to a key area (FVG or Order Block) after the market direction has clearly changed.
+Let the market come to you.Prevents chasing and bad entries.

 The Non-Negotiable Rules of Risk Management

-Think of risk management as the seatbelt for your trading account.
-You hope you never need it to save you, but you never, ever drive without it.
-Getting this right is what separates those who last from those who blow up their accounts.
+Risk management is the seatbelt for your account.
+You hope you never need it, but you never drive without it.

 A Strong ScenarioVersus a Weak One